Kely Support Group: Advocacy

-26 June 2014 marked KELY's annual public outreach campaign to advocate for United Nation's International Day Against Drug Abuse and Illicit Trafficking.
+26 June 2014 marked KELY's annual public outreach campaign to advocate for United Nations' International Day Against Drug Abuse and Illicit Trafficking.
 KELY and volunteers engaged with over 1,164 people in Tsueng Kwan O's Sheung Tak Plaza to raise awareness of international efforts to combat drug issues, sharing updated drug trends in Hong Kong and inviting the public to contribute to a large art installation.
 With the message "Your Support Changes Lives," the campaign encouraged the audience to learn about issues surrounding young drug abuse and to become more proactive in providing support to at-risk youth.